Radio Shack Views including some history and other photos.

 old analog Tektronix oscilloscope.
 We have

 recently added a microscope to facilitate SMT work.
-The
+A

 Some other history.